-It is not envisaged that a great deal of work will be carried out in the near future on the job assignment agent.
-However, we have a desire to improve the quality of the User Interface and the support available for the effective writing of domain information about an application (in TF), the specification and alteration of tasks set for the planner and execution system, and the maintenance of a user view of the state of planning, execution and the external world model.
-17 Concluding Remarks
+In the near future a great deal of work will be carried out on the task assignment agent.
+We have a desire to improve the quality of the User Interface and the support available for the effective writing of domain information about an application (in TF), the specification and alteration of tasks set for the planner and execution system, and the maintenance of a user view of the state of planning, execution and the external world model.
+This will involve research related to clear authority modelling in the O-Plan architecture.